AAT Future Finance is now underway and there’s still time to register for the final live sessions.

 The day concludes with an expert panel debate on future trends impacting the public sector.

-AAT Future Finance 2021 – free for AAT members.
+AAT Future Finance 2021 – available on-demand

 Day three: Thursday 10 June 2021

 Business sustainability has become particularly important and topic this year, and the day begins with an examination of why finance teams are critical to sustainable business.

 A must-attend for all finance professionals, especially those operating or advising at the strategic level, this session will not only help you develop an understanding of reporting standards and business improvement via sustainability, it will also provide tips on the practical steps needed to implement change for your business and clients.

 The next session explains the intricacies of financial planning and what it means, including common misconceptions of financial planning and practical takeaways to use in your personal and professional life.

 After lunch hear detailed insights on how the Construction Industry Scheme (CIS) works in practice and, using practical case studies, deliver a full review of the tax responsibilities and roles of both the contractor and subcontractor.